 How do I refer a patient to MVA?

 Before making an appointment, many family veterinarians will contact us to discuss the reason for referral and the results of any completed diagnostic procedures or tests.
 You may make an appointment for your client at that time or the owner can call us to make an appointment.
 You may also submit a Patient Referral Form or some veterinarians also download and complete a Veterinary Referral Form.

 Fax completed forms to 610-666-1199 or e-mail email@example.com.

 Please remember to make medical records, laboratory results, and/or radiographs available to your client for their initial consultation.

 How do I refer a patient in an emergency?

-When transferring a case to the Emergency Service please call 610-666-1050 to advise the MES doctors and team of the impending arrival.
+When transferring a case to our emergency team please call 610-666-1050 to advise us of the impending arrival.
 The emergency team will be able to prepare for your patient’s arrival and care based on the information you provide.

 What type of communication should I expect?

-With the owners permission, you will receive an update by telephone once daily while your patient is hospitalized with the Metropolitan Emergency Service.
+With the owners permission, you will receive an update by telephone once daily while your patient is hospitalized at MVA.
 You can expect these updates to occur Monday through Friday.
-Every patient that receives treatment at MVA/MES has discharge instructions which are reviewed with the owner.
+Every patient that receives treatment at MVA has discharge instructions which are reviewed with the owner.
 These discharge instructions are faxed to your office at the time of discharge.
 The discharge instructions may also include a summary of the case or of the disease process present in the patient.
-A fax will be sent to you and/or a phone call will be placed to your office when any animal dies or is euthanized at MVA/MES to let you know of this fact and if any further information should be forthcoming.
+A fax will be sent to you and/or a phone call will be placed to your office when any animal dies or is euthanized at MVA to let you know of this fact and if any further information should be forthcoming.